-In the lecanemab group, the incidence of However, a sensitivity analysis that was con-ARIA-E was 12.6%, and the incidence of ARIA-H ducted with the use of a standard intention-towas 17.3%.
-These incidences compare with 9.9% treat population with imputation yielded similar and 10.7%, respectively, in the phase 2b trial of results.
-Finally, occurrences of ARIA may have lecanemab, in which ApoE ε 4 carriers were underrepresented in the group that received 10 mg per kilogram every 2 weeks.15 The incidence of ARIA, including symptomatic ARIA, was numerically lower than in similar clinical trials, but differences in the drugs used and in trial design do not allow direct comparisons.^{26,27} ARIA-E generally occurred in the first 3 months, was mild and asymptomatic, did not lead to discontinuation of lecanemab or placebo if mild, and resolved within 4 months.
-The incidences of both overall and symptomatic ARIA-E were highest among ApoE ε 4 homozygotes.
+In the lecanemab group, the incidence of ARIA-E was 12.6%, and the incidence of ARIA-H was 17.3%.
+These incidences compare with 9.9% lecanemab, in which ApoE &4 carriers were underrepresented in the group that received 10 mg per kilogram every 2 weeks.15 The incidence of ARIA, including symptomatic ARIA, was numerically lower than in similar clinical trials, but differences in the drugs used and in trial design do not allow direct comparisons.^{26,27} ARIA-E generally occurred in the first 3 months, was mild and asymptomatic, did not lead to discontinuation of lecanemab or placebo if mild. and resolved within 4 months.
+The incidences of both overall and symptomatic ARIA-E were highest among ApoE ε4 homozygotes.